An active-set method for sparse approximations. Part I: Separable $\ell_1$ terms: Semismooth Newton method

 with $\widetilde{H}_{k_{j},\left(\widehat{\mathcal{B}}_j,\widehat{\mathcal{B}}_j\right)} \coloneqq \textnormal{Diag}\left(H_{k_{j},\left(\widehat{\mathcal{B}}_j,\widehat{\mathcal{B}}_j\right)}\right)$ and $E_{k_{j}} \in \mathbb{R}^{\left|\widehat{\mathcal{B}}_j \right| \times \left|\widehat{\mathcal{B}}_j \right|}$ the diagonal matrix defined as

-where $\widehat{\mathcal{B}}_{j,i}$ denotes the $i$-th index of this index set, following the order imposed by the permutation matrix $\mathscr{P}$.
-The preconditioner in \eqref{eqn: preconditioner for explicit SSN linear system} is an extension of the preconditioner proposed in \cite{NLAA:BergGondMartPearPoug,arXiv:GondPougkPears} for the solution of linear systems arising from the application of a regularized interior point method to convex quadratic programming problems.
+where $\widehat{\mathcal{B}}_{j,i}$ denotes the $i$-th index of this index set, following the order imposed by $\mathscr{P}$.
+The preconditioner in \eqref{eqn: preconditioner for explicit SSN linear system} is an extension of the preconditioner proposed in \cite{NLAA:BergGondMartPearPoug} for the solution of linear systems arising from the application of a regularized interior point method to convex quadratic programming.
 Being a diagonal matrix, $E_{k_{j}}$ yields a sparse approximation of the Schur complement of the saddle-point matrix in \eqref{eqn: preconditioner for explicit SSN linear system}.
-This sparse approximation is then used to construct a positive definite block-diagonal preconditioner (i.e. $\widetilde{M}_{k_{j}}$), which can be used within a symmetric Krylov solver, like the minimal residual (MINRES) method (see \cite{PaigeSaundersSIAMNumAnal}).
-In order to invert the $(2,2)$ block of $\widetilde{M}_{k_j}$ one can employ a Cholesky decomposition.
-In what follows, we analyze the spectral properties of the preconditioned matrix $(\widetilde{M}_{k_{j}})^{-1}M_{k_j}$.
-To that end, let
+This approximation is then used to construct a positive definite block-diagonal preconditioner (i.e. $\widetilde{M}_{k_{j}}$), which can be used within a symmetric Krylov solver, like the minimum residual (MINRES) method (see \cite{PaigeSaundersSIAMNumAnal}).
+The $(2,2)$ block of $\widetilde{M}_{k_j}$ can be inverted via a Cholesky decomposition.
+Next, we analyze the spectral properties of the preconditioned matrix $(\widetilde{M}_{k_{j}})^{-1}\widehat{M}_{k_j}$.
+Let